maicorebong/Aerocompany-Acquisition-Analysis/Proposal Documentation.md

 To uphold confidentiality, customer names have been anonymized and replaced with fictional aeronautical companies.
 Additionally, the dataset itself will not be uploaded.
 Findings will instead comprise SQL scripts, results tables, and Power BI charts presenting aggregated data to deliver a clear and concise summary of the analyses conducted.

+## Proposed Consulting Strategy
+- Create an analysis to assess current fiscal and inventory health
+- Strategy should consider impact on customers, suppliers, and stakeholders
+- Focus on quick wins to generate cash flow and stabilize supply chain
+- Position CGP to better market themselves for acquisition and long-term success

 ## Technologies
 - Database and GUI: MySQL Workbench
 - Data Visualization: Power BI